knightazura/ghost-sdk/IntelliJ-setup.md

 In the search/find box: Type 'usage'

-Assign `Find Usages` to something like Cmd/Ctrl + Button2 Click by right-clicking on it and choosing 'Add mouse shortcut'.
+Assign `Find usages` to something like Cmd/Ctrl + Button2 Click by right-clicking on it and choosing 'Add mouse shortcut'.
 Cmd/Ctrl + Button 2 click on any variable or function name will then open a find box with all usages of that variable/function.
+Depending on your preferences, you may find `Show usages` or `Find usages in file` to be useful instead or as well as `Find usages`

 IntelliJ is a power tool - take some time to learn the keybindings and discover what they do!